Here are some definitions of terms we use in this guide.

 The Abundance Score is an absolute abundance metric.
 It is used to calculate the Relative Abundance (%).
 The abundance score is a normalized metric taking into consideration genome size and number of reads.
 This makes this metric suitable for downstream comparative analysis or differential abundance analysis.

-Frequency is useful when you want to see the raw number of kmer hits to unique regions in a genome rather than the normalized representation you see with relative abundance.
+Frequency is the number of unique kmer occurrences in the queried sample.
+It is useful when you want to see the raw number of kmer hits to unique regions in a genome rather than the normalized representation you see with relative abundance.
 For example, perhaps your sample has a low relative abundance of Salmonella enterica, such as 0.1%.
 But you want to understand exactly how many unique kmers are matching that genome.
 Frequency will tell you that.
 There are two other important things to understand though.
 1) Frequency is only a count of unique kmers.
 If there are kmers that match that are shared with other genomes they are not reported here.
 2) The kmers that are counted for frequency can be redundant, in other words they could come from multiple reads that cover the exact same region of the genome.
 They also could come from repetitive regions in the genome (ie identical kmers read could have originated from multiple locations in the genome).

 You also can use frequency as a parameter for comparative analysis.
 If you do this you will see absolute numbers for your stacked bar graph (with the ability to switch to relative numbers).
 Your other comparative analyses will be slightly different with this different input.